Cycymomo/nexma/README.md

     ❯ cp .env.example .env && cp server/.env.example server/.env && cp server/.env.example server/prisma/.env

 ## Run
-You just have to type `npm start` and it will run both client and server inside Docker.
+You just have to type `npm start` and it will run: mysql, prisma, server and client inside Docker.

 ## Client
 Code is in the `client` directory.